-This information represents Auto Data Direct's understanding of the rule but is not intended to be legal advice nor a substitute for advice of your counsel.
+This information represents Auto Data Direct’s understanding of the rule but is not intended to be legal advice nor a substitute for advice of your counsel.
 Policy changes occur frequently.
 While we endeavor to update the FAQs regularly, they may be out of date.
 Users should consult the vehiclehistory.gov website and their attorney.
-DOJ issues clarifications at vehiclehistory.gov.
-Read the Final Rule.
+DOJ issues clarification at vehiclehistory.gov, Read the Final Rule.

 The National Motor Vehicle Title Information System (NMVTIS) is a system that allows an electronic means to verify and exchange titling, brand, and odometer data among motor vehicle administrators, law enforcement officials, prospective purchasers and insurance carriers.

 NMVTIS was created to prevent the introduction or reintroduction of stolen motor vehicles into interstate commerce; protect states and consumers (individual and commercial) from fraud; reduce the use of stolen vehicles for illicit purposes including funding of criminal enterprises and provide consumers protection from unsafe vehicles.

 Who is responsible for maintaining the NMVTIS information?